Creative Pattern Cutting

 The first half of the Autumn Term will begin with a skirt block.
 Participants will be able to work at their own pace during class however some sewing or catching up may be required at home to get the most out of class time.
 Subject to progress in the first half of the term the second half of the term will focus on a bodice block.

-For those who have already completed a term of our pattern cutting course, returning learners are invited to work on new projects in agreement with the tutor.
-These should still be based on skirt and bodice blocks but could be more complex styles.
+Returning learners are invited to work on new projects in agreement with the tutor.
+These could be variations based on skirt and bodice blocks, new blocks or even taking patterns off existing clothes.

 It is strongly recommended that beginner pattern cutters attend the first session.